Got dancing fever, but don't know where to begin? We've got the cure! To quote our friends up in Baltimore:

 “Modern swing dancing is fun, sexy, exciting, silly, romantic, wild, energetic, passionate, and, with the right teachers, easy enough that YOU can do it!”

-If you have no dance experience at all, we recommend the following schedule to help get you on the floor in as soon as possible:
+We recommend the following schedule to help get you on the floor and having fun as soon as possible:

 If you have more questions about getting started, feel free to email us at firstname.lastname@example.org or call 434-260-0049.